guider23/bcshield/bcshield-bcworks.in.net/README.md

 - Disabling right-click and common copy/paste keyboard shortcuts to prevent content theft,
 - A sanitizer utility to clean input strings from malicious characters.

+BC Shield is not free it requires subscription activation to ensure it works on your sites.

 BC Shield runs entirely on the client side without dependencies, injecting necessary CSS and safeguards dynamically, giving you a simple, configurable layer of protection — all packed inside a single self-contained JavaScript file.

 ![GitHub Repo stars](https://img.shields.io/github/stars/guider23/bcshield?style=social)